TriplyDB/Documentation/docs/yasgui/index.md

 ## SPARQL Editor {#sparql-editor}

-The SPARQL editor or Yasqe is a query editor which offers syntax highlighting, checking and autocompletion of URIs vocabularies.
-The editor itself of three main components; the query editor, the run button and a share button.
+The Yasgui SPARQL editor is a query editor that offers syntax highlighting, syntax validation, autocompletion, a variety of different SPARQL result visualizations, with a plugin architecture that [enables customization](/docs/yasgui-api).

-The query editor uses [LOV](https://lov.linkeddata.es/dataset/lov/) to supply autocomplete suggestions for your library.
-When the SPARQL Editor is integrated in TriplyDB it will scope itself the the available URIs in the dataset you're currently querying.

-The share button will generate a link which will contain your query and other settings from both the editor and the visualizer to make sure the people who receive your link will see the same thing as you do.
+By default, the query editor provides autcomplete suggestions via the  [LOV](https://lov.linkeddata.es/dataset/lov/) API.
+Website maintainers can add their own autocompletion logic as well.
+For example, the Yasgui integration in [TriplyDB](https://triplydb.com) uses the TriplyDB API to more accurately provide suggestions based on the underlying data.

+Sharing queries now involves less than having to copy/past complete SPARQL queries.
+Instead, you can share your query (and the corresponding visualization settings) using a simple URL.

 ### Supported key combinations

 The following table enumerates the key combinations that are supported by the SPARQL Editor.
-We sometimes use the notion of a **group**, which is either one word (space-delimited sequence of non-space characters), a sequences of multiple whitespace characters, or one newline.

 | **Key combination** | **Behavior**                                                                                      |
 | ------------------- | ------------------------------------------------------------------------------------------------- |